 That’s why aluminum trailers have been and still are increasing in popularity for ATV hauling.

-With an aluminum trailer like the Aluma A8816, you may be able to tow one extra ATV when compared to a similar size steel trailer while maintaining the same combined weight.
+With an aluminum trailer like the Aluma A8816, you may be able to tow one extra ATV compared to a similar size steel trailer while maintaining the same combined weight.

-ATV tow–behind trailers are often made out of steel tubing and steel sheets or mesh.
+ATV tow–behind trailers are often made of steel tubing and steel sheets or mesh.
 The goal is to make a lightweight trailer that is still robust enough.
 In later years, we’ve seen a new type of trailer entering the market.

 Related: How Much Weight Can an ATV Carry?
 (Cargo and Rider)